matiseni51/matiseni51/README.md

 * Always part of the team.

 #### Tech Stack :computer:
-* Python, Django, DjangoRestFramework
-* JavaScript, ReactJS, Svelte
-* PostgreSQL, MySQL, Informix
+* Currently with Python & JavaScript.
+* SQL databases, at least for now.
-* Git, BitBucket, GitLab, GitHub
+* Git, BitBucket, GitLab, GitHub.
-* Docker, Ubuntu, Nginx, Gunicorn, Celery, Redis
-* Jira
+* Linux, docker & all that cool stuffs.

 <!---
 ### Contact :mailbox: